quirrel-dev/quirrel/docs/docs/deploying.md

 #### Optional

-Set the `REDIS_TLS_CA_FILE` environment variable to the path of your certificate if your Redis connection requires you to provide a self-signed certificate.
+Set the `REDIS_TLS_CA_BASE64` environment variable to a base64 encoded certificate if your Redis connection requires you to provide a self-signed certificate.

+Alternatively set the `REDIS_TLS_CA_FILE` environment variable to the path of your certificate.
 You can provide the actual file by either [using the official image a base](https://docs.docker.com/engine/reference/builder/#from) or by using a [bind mount](https://docs.docker.com/storage/bind-mounts/).

 ### Acquire a token